voxpupuli/puppet-hiera/README.md

 **Note:** This module will create a /gpg sub-directory in the ```$keysdir```.

 1. The GPG keyring must be passphraseless on the on the PuppetServer(Master).

-**Note:** You might need an older version of GPG to be able to create passphraseless keys.
-You can install an old lxc container or something, to do this.
-Just copy the resulting .gnupg folder to the puppetserver and rename it to your gpg folder.

 1. The GPG keyring must live in the /gpg sub-directory in the ```$keysdir```.
 1. The GPG keyring must be owned by the Puppet user. ex: pe-puppet